Update : Jul. 16, 2013

 If a loss occurs in the clearing organization because a clearing participant fails to conduct settlement, JSCC provides a settlement guarantee scheme as follows.

----The loss is compensated using the defaulting participant's assets, such as its clearing fund deposited with JSCC.
+---The loss is compensated using the defaulting participant's assets, such as its clearing funds deposited with JSCC.

 Japan Securities Depository Center, Inc. (JASDEC) is the book-entry transfer institution in accordance with the Act on Transfer of Bonds, Shares, etc. which facilitated the dematerialization of a wide range of securities.
 All domestic listed stocks became paperless in January 2009.
 JASDEC offers following services.